VIEWESMART/ESP32-Arduino/README.md

 ## How to Use examples
 Please refer to the documentation - [How to Use](./docs/How_To_Use.md).

+`Note:` 1.3inch, 1.9inch, 2.1 inch please use the corresponding sample, other sizes can be used the rest of the sample

 ## Supported Development Boards and Drivers(only for the ESP32_Display_Panel library)
 ### Development Boards